Newton Highlands station: Renovations

 Newton Highlands station has three entrances – ramps from Walnut Street and Station Avenue, and stairs from Hyde Street – all to the outbound platform.
 Passengers must cross the tracks to reach the inbound platform.
 The station formerly had low platforms and the ramps were steeper than regulations allow, making the station not fully accessible; however, portable lifts were present to provide partial accessibility.

 Design for a fully accessible renovation reached 30% in October 2015.
 The project will make the two existing ramps accessible, add an accessible ramp from Hyde Street to the inbound platform, and raise the platforms.
 In 2019–20, a temporary accessible ramp and platform sections were built to make the station accessible while it was used as a terminal during track work on the line.
 By December 2022, design was to completed that month; the project was expected to be advertised for bidding in early 2023, with construction beginning after midyear.
 Design was not completed until 2023; by November 2023, the project was expected to be bid in early 2024 with construction beginning that fall.

 Construction planning indicated that the project would require part of the line to be shut down for several dozen weekends, which would have been infeasible.
-As of December 2024, the MBTA plans to install additional crossovers on the line in 2026 to allow for single-track operations.
-Construction at Newton Highlands would begin in 2027.
-It is expected to cost $30 million.
+As of December 2025, the MBTA plans to install additional crossovers on the line in 2027 to allow for single-track operations.
+Construction at Newton Highlands would not begin until that project is completed.
+Reconstruction of Newton Highlands is expected to cost $30 million.